 As the human body ages, the joints begin to deteriorate.
 According to the CDC, an estimated 22.7% (52.5 million) of U.S. adults reported doctor-diagnosed arthritis.
-OPTIMAL Pain & Regenerative Medicine offers PRP joint injections to patients suffering from arthritis and osteoarthritis in the Dallas, Arlington and Fort Worth communities.
+PAIN DOCTOR Pain & Regenerative Medicine offers PRP joint injections to patients suffering from arthritis and osteoarthritis in the Dallas, Arlington and Fort Worth communities.
 Our team of double-board certified pain management and anesthesiologists offer a leading edge blood plasma treatment through Platelet Rich Plasma (PRP) therapy.

 What is Osteoarthritis?